 According to a website dedicated to Jethro Tull, “John had been with Jethro Tull three years, when he became gravely ill on the Heavy Horses European tour.
 It was discovered that a tooth infection had spread to his heart, seriously damaging a weak valve, a condition he had inherited from his father.
 He underwent major heart surgery, to replace the valve, but he never totally recovered… On November 17, 1979, after his body ultimately rejected the new valve placed in his heart, John Glascock died.”

 You don’t have to have a bad toothache before the infection spreads to other parts of your body too.
 Here’s a news report on Virginia Pryor of Michigan who nearly died from dental infection which she initially thought was just an earache.
 Good thing the doctors correctly identified her problem and gave her the appropriate treatment.

 The video features periodontist Dr. Joseph Nemeth.
-If you can’t watch the vid, here’s what some of the things he said on the importance on maintaining our oral health and taking care of our tooth infections:
+If you can’t watch the vid, here’s what some of the points he emphasized when it comes to the importance of maintaining our oral health:

 We hope you’ve visited your dentist recently?